Duchess Sophie Charlotte in Bavaria: Later years and death

 Sophie Charlotte wrote her last will and testament on 4 October 1896, seven months before her death: she died in a fire at the Bazar de la Charité in Paris on 4 May 1897, where she had been helping to raise funds for charity.
 She refused to be rescued, insisting that the girls, visitors and nuns working alongside her at the bazaar be saved first.
 A Dominican nun who had managed to escape from the fire explained that she saw the Duchess get down on her knees and start praying.

 Identifying Sophie Charlotte's remains was not easy; her personal maid was unable to recognise the body, as it had been severely disfigured by the fire.
 The Duchess's dentist, M. Lavanport, was called in.
 After two hours examining various bodies, he identified Sophie Charlotte on the basis of her gold fillings.
 Thus she became one of the first people whose remains were identified by forensic dentistry.
+She was buried at the Chapelle royale de Dreux.